iivanoo/covid-apps-observer/code/README.md

-        "id": "com.company.app", // the Package identifier of the app to be analyze "store_country": "it", // the country of the Google Play store page of the app "store_lang": "it", // the language of the Google Play store page of the app "latest_crawled_version": "1.5", // [not needed in the first run, it is automatically generated] the last version of the app crawled by covid-apps-observer
+        "id": "com.company.app", // the Package identifier of the app to be analyze "store_country": "it", // the country of the Google Play store page of the app "store_lang": "it", // the language of the Google Play store page of the app "latest_crawled_version": "1.5", // [not needed in the first run, it is automatically generated],
-        "latest_crawl": 1588275552 // [not needed in the first run, it is automatically generated] the timestamp in which the app has been crawled the last time
+        // it is the last version of the app crawled by covid-apps-observer "latest_crawl": 1588275552 // [not needed in the first run, it is automatically generated],
-    },
+        // it is the timestamp in which the app has been crawled the last time },
     // ...
 ]